RocketChat/Apps.Whiteboard/README.md

 ## Local Setup Guide

-#### Make sure you have a working Rocket.Chat server for your machine.
-You can setup the server for your local machine from [here](https://developer.rocket.chat/open-source-projects/server/server-environment-setup).
+#### Make sure you have a working Rocket.Chat server and Apps-Engine CLI for your machine.
+You can setup the server for your local machine from [here](https://developer.rocket.chat/open-source-projects/server/server-environment-setup) and CLI from [here](https://developer.rocket.chat/apps-engine/getting-started/rocket.chat-app-engine-cli).

 1. Navigate to the `client` folder:
    ```bash